Krish1979/quorum/docs/Privacy/Tessera/Tessera Services/Transaction Manager.md

 Tessera recovery process will stop and shutdown once the above steps are executed.
 Each stage result will be reported as SUCCESS(0), PARTIAL_SUCCESS(1), or FAILURE(2).
 The result code would be useful for scripting purpose (i.e. Automatically start Tessera in normal mode if recovery successfully completed)

-To trigger the recovery process, Tessera will need to be started in recovery mode by using the command line (tessera -r or tessera --recover).
-During the recovery process, Tessera won’t accept any new enhanced-privacy transactions.
+To trigger the recovery process, Tessera will need to be started in recovery mode by using the command line

+    ````tessera -r or tessera --recover

+ During the recovery process, Tessera won’t accept any new enhanced-privacy transactions but will continue to accept 'standard' private transactions.